Pericarditis in Children

 - Removing extra fluid in the pericardium (aspiration).
 The fluid may also be looked at to find the cause of the pericarditis.

-What are the complications of pericarditis?Pericarditis may come back and may become long-term (chronic).
+What are the possible complications of pericarditis in a child?Pericarditis may come back and may become long-term (chronic).
 Heart problems may occur, including cardiac tamponade.

 When should I call my child's healthcare provider?Call your child's healthcare provider if your child's symptoms get worse, including chest pain and trouble breathing.